HL7/fhircast-docs/docs/specification/STU2.md

 #### Event Definition Format: Workflow

 Describe the workflow in which the event occurs.
-Event creators SHOULD include as much detail and clarity as possible to minimize any ambiguity or confusion amongst implementors.
+Event creators SHOULD include as much detail and clarity as possible to minimize any ambiguity or confusion amongst implementers.

 #### Event Definition Format: Context